 Disc brakes – most commonly fitted to mountain bikes, disc brakes are heavier and more expensive than other kinds of brakes.
 Due to their weight and the fact that they work best with fat tires, they are almost never seen on road bikes.
 Basically they consist of a metal disc attached to the wheel hub.
 When the cyclist pulls on the brakes, pads squeeze the disc, slowing the wheel as kinetic (motion) energy is converted into thermal (heat) energy.
 There are two kinds of disc brakes: hydraulic disc brakes and mechanical disc brakes.
 Hydraulic disc brakes are considered superior and are more expensive than mechanical disk brakes.
 Personally I love hydraulic disc brakes, as they give you higher precision braking, and are especially useful when commuting in very wet weather.
 On the other hand, mechanical disc brakes are easier to maintain.
 However, rim brakes also do a fine job of stopping your bike.

-Electric bikes – bikes with electric assists, which make it easier to cycle up hill, and to cycle in general.
+Electric bikes or ebikes – bikes with electric assists, which make it easier to cycle up hill, and to cycle in general.
 Most of these offer a combination of pedaling and electrical assist, with the assist powered by a rechargeable battery.
 These bikes are wonderful as they make cycling more accessible for people who are older or who have physical ailments, such as knee problems.
 They also make it feasible for physically able people to commute long distances without excessive exhaustion or sweat.
 In fact, research indicates that people who buy electric bikes get fitter than people who buy regular bikes – simply because if you have an electric bike, you are more likely to use it for daily commuting.
 They are also ideal for parents who want to transport their children in a bike trailer.
 If you are interested in an electric bike, you might want to check out my book, How to Buy the Best Electric Bike (available as a download from this website, as a Kindle book, as a printed black and white book, and as a printed full color book from Amazon).

 Fixed gear bikes, also know as Fixies – bikes that use a rear drive system, do not have a freewheel, and cannot coast.
 The pedals attach directly to the rear hub.
 Essentially you have to keep pedaling all the time, as these bikes usually have only a front brake, and sometimes have no brakes at all.
 When they have no brakes, you stop the bike by pedaling backwards.
 They usually only have one gear, as well.
 Why anyone would want one is beyond me, but if you do, please try before you buy, because they require a very different riding style.
-I remember I had one of these once, when I was very little boy, and I recall having to brake by stamping down hard on the pedals.
+I remember I had one of these once, when I was a very little boy, and I recall having to brake by stamping down hard on the pedals.
 I was very happy to graduate to a real bike … However, these bikes now apparently have “hipster-cool,” so you can expect to pay more for them, even though they have less features.

 Fork – this is the part that houses the front wheel.
 It is attached to the main bike frame, and consists of two blades (most round, some flat) that travel downward to hold the front axle, thus allowing the cyclist to steer.
 Some have suspension built into them, others do not.